DarknessTech/pbixrefresher2020/README.md

       --no-publish is switch to just refresh and save the workbook and skip publishing to online service (default False) --init-wait <number> is time to wait until Power BI Desktop starts (default 15)
 ```
-You can run it directly

-Scheduling in Windows Task Scheduler
+Reminder
 -----
 Please keep in mind that this script uses GUI of Power BI Desktop and it needs that a user is logged in Windows session.
 You should also deactivate lock screen time.
 Ideally you should schedule the script on a computer where the GUI is not used to not interfere the scripting, for example dedicated Virtual Machine.

-1. Open Task Scheduler
-2. Click Create Basic Task
-3. Fill a Name and click Next
-4. Set a trigger and click Next
-5. Pick Start a program as an action and click Next
-6. in Program/script type absolute path to pbixrefresher.exe in your scripts folder in Python installation path (for example "C:\ProgramData\Anaconda3\Scripts\pbixrefresher.exe")

-   in Arguments type file name of the workbook (for example "sample.pbix")

-   in Start in type absolute path workbook (for example "C:\workbooks\")
-7. Confirm and Finish

 Running on a VM
 -----

-If running on a VM you can use the closesession.bat, just edit the username with yours.
-the scrip closes the session but maintein the gui active so the scrip can work.
+If running on a VM you can use the closesession.bat, just edit the username with yours. closesession.bat closes the session but maintein the GUI active so the python script can work.